Lund & Strachan - Divorce Solutions for the Entire Family

 If this is therapy for children or a family, the doctor will speak with the mother and father initially, either together or separately, and then see the child/ren involved.

 Attorneys should contact us at (310) 392-6163 to check availability for accepting new cases.
 We can fax or email our information letter and Stipulation.
-A $1000 deposit is required of both sides in these cases.
+A deposit is required in these cases.

 HomepageServicesStaffGetting Started